-I make my rice very plain – just water and salt, because if it’s going to absorb a sauce (such as this no butter chicken recipe), there’s no need to add fats or flavors to the basic rice, and if I’m going to make something like cheesy rice or breakfast rice, it’s best to add any additions to the fully cooked rice rather than before cooking.
+I make my rice very plain – just water and salt, because if it’s going to absorb a sauce (such as this butter chicken), there’s no need to add fat or seasonings to the basic rice, and if I’m going to make something like cheesy rice or breakfast rice, it’s best to add any additions to the fully cooked rice rather than before cooking.

 - 2¼ cups cold water (or as directed on the package)